yzslab/gaussian-splatting-lightning/README.md

 <details>

 <summary>
-Example pipeline for the <a href="https://storage.cmusatyalab.org/mega-nerf-data/rubble-pixsfm.tgz">Rubble</a> dataset from <a href="https://meganerf.cmusatyalab.org/">MegaNeRF</a>
+An example pipeline for the <a href="https://storage.cmusatyalab.org/mega-nerf-data/rubble-pixsfm.tgz">Rubble</a> dataset from <a href="https://meganerf.cmusatyalab.org/">MegaNeRF</a>
 </summary>

 * First prepare the dataset